Jwalamukhi temple, Himachal Pradesh

 The Jwalamukhi (IAST: Jvālāmukhī) temple is a Hindu temple dedicated to the goddess Jwala Devi, located in the Jawalamukhi town of Himachal Pradesh, India.
 It is known for its eternal flame emanating from a rock fissure on top of which the main shrine has been built.
-It is considered one of the Shakti pitha shrines.
+It is considered one of the major Shakti pitha shrines.

 History

 Around c.
 650 CE, a Chinese envoy to India described a place where hot and cold water came out of calcareous rocks; Alexander Cunningham identifies this place as Jwalamukhi.
 While it is possible that a shrine existed at the place in c.
 650, the original structure does not exist at the site.

 Shams-i Siraj's Tarikh-i-Firuz-Shahi (14th century) is the earliest extant text to mention Jwalamukhi by name.
 It states that emperor Firuz Shah Tughlaq visited the place during a campaign against Kangra.
 The emperor's visit was apparently a result of curiosity, but it led to rumors that he held the local goddess in reverence.
 Shams-i-Siraj, based on a report from his father (who was part of the emperor's retinue), dismisses this as a false claim spread by "infidels", and assures his readers that the emperor was a devout Muslim who "held the idol in deepest detestation".

 Abul Fazl (16th century) describes the place without naming it: he mentions "mountain lights resembling lamps", stating that several temples were built over such places.
 He considers the allegedly miraculous flame to be the natural effect of a sulfur mine.
 English traveller Thomas Coryat (1577-1617) mentions the place as "Jallamakee", and French traveler Jean de Thévenot (1633-1667) calls it "Calamac ".